I love the start of the school year. There’s so many cool things about it. Here’s a top 10 list of my favorite things.

 5. The teachers are so excited.
 Teaching is like no other job.
 No one else, except maybe professional athletes, gets a three month break from their job, then come back and it all starts over.
 It’s the same, but different.
 Teaching never gets boring, especially at the beginning of the year.

 4. I get to meet with my TAP kids soon.
 What the heck is a TAP kid?
-I run a club called the Minooka Travel Abroad Program (TAP).
-Each year we take a group of 8th graders on a trip to a foreign country.
-The last five years we’ve traveled to Germany, Greece, Turkey, Italy, England, Ireland, Portugal, Spain, Morocco, and Japan!
-This year we took 27 kids from Minooka to England, and in June 2014 we have 35 kids heading with us to Poland, Germany, Austria, Slovakia, and the Czech Republic.
-It takes a lot of work to get ready for an 8th grade trip to another country, so we meet every other Saturday during the school year to get prepared.
+I run a student travel club called TAP, which stands for the Travel Adventure Program.
+Each year we take a group of high school students on a trip to a foreign country.
+The last five years we’ve traveled to Germany, Greece, Turkey, Italy, England, Ireland, Portugal, Spain, Morocco, Japan, and Poland!
+This year we took 32 people from the Oswego area to South Africa, and in June 2016 we have 66 kids heading with us to Amsterdam, Brussels, and Paris!!!
+It takes a lot of work to get ready for a student trip to another country, so we meet every month during the school year to get prepared.
 We take the summer off from meetings, so I can’t wait to get back to getting the kids ready for our trip.
-No, sorry – 6th grade kids can’t go on the trip, but the good news is that they can join the club, participate in tons of cool activities, and get ready for a trip in 3 years!
+Our trip to Paris at the end of this school year is full, but the good news is that you can join the club, participate in tons of cool activities, and get ready for a trip after your sophomore year!
+We’ll announce where that trip is going in October.

 2. Making new friends.
 Okay, I’m going to be your teacher, so maybe we’re not going to be exactly friends, but I am excited to meet you.
 We’re going to spend a whole year together, do some fun projects, and learn a ton, so I’m always excited to see new faces in my classroom.
 Not only that, but I like meeting new parents.
 I like forming a team with them to help their student be successful – a new year means new challenges and new people.
 Both of those are great things.